-Comparison group 3: JC hybrids

-B. juncea (AABB, tetraploid) x B. carinata (BBCC, tetraploid) = JC hybrids (BBAC, tetraploid)

-Hypothesis:

-Increasing heterozygosity will increase growth rate and/or biomass production in hybrids.

-Growth

-In the group of JC hybrids both progeny sets reached a lower maximum height at harvest than their parents on average.
-With a mean height of 108 cm they were 31 cm smaller than the mid-parent mean.
-This was due to lower growth rates compared to the mid-parent value (during the period up to 50% of maximum height).
-In addition, branching was also reduced in genotype J1C1 compared to the parental lines.

-Reproductive development

-Flowering time was also highly variable among the two JC hybrid genotypes: BBCH51, the stage at which the main inflorescence becomes visible from the top, was advanced in J1C1 and delayed in J1C2 compared to their mid-parent mean.

-Fertility estimates

-Fertility traits showed a high variability in JC hybrids.
-Total plant pod weight was extremely reduced in genotype J1C2 (by 29.13 g to 3.92 g) and moderately reduced in genotype J1C1 (by 11.35 g to 28.1 g) compared to the parental mean.
-The extremely low plant pod weight in genotype J1C2 is in agreement with the lower number of pods per plant and the reduced thousand seed weight found in this progeny set.

-Genotype J1C1, in contrast, showed a higher number of seeds per pod and an increased seed weight per ten pods compared to the parents average.
-(However, pod-related data are missing or incomplete for this genotype and we are lacking a comprehensive picture of changes in fertility traits.)

-Comparison group 4: F1 allohexaploids

-AABBCC (allohexaploid, homozygous) x AABBCC (allohexaploid, homozygous) = AABBCC (allohexaploid, heterozygous)

-Hypotheses:

-Increased heterozygosity in the allohexaploid hybrids will result in increased hybrid vigour

-Hybrid allohexaploids will grow faster than their homozygous allohexaploid parents

-Hybrid allohexaploids will have a higher total biomass production at flowering than their homozygous allohexaploid parents

-Growth
+Allohexaploid hybrids (F1 hybrids between different allohexaploid lineages)

-Across the nine heterozygous F1 allohexaploid genotypes there was a tendency towards enhanced growth.
+Across the nine F1 allohexaploid genotypes there was a tendency towards enhanced growth.
 In all progeny sets maximum height assessed by imaging analyses was closer to the higher performing parent (i.e. significantly above the smaller parent, not different from the taller parent).
 Four of these progeny sets reached a maximum height above the mid-parent mean (on average by 242.5 pixels).
 According to the hand measurements 3/9 were by 26.3 cm taller than the mid-parent mean, with an average maximum height of 168.3 cm.

 Superior maximum heights were rather due to increased growth rates than to extended growth periods.
-Four of the progeny sets showing increased heights relative to the smaller parent also had higher growth rates in comparison with this parent.
-However, in relation to the mid-parent mean growth rates were mostly not significantly increased, except for one progeny set.
-Branching in the F1 allohexaploids was also within the range of the parental lines.
+Four of the genotypes showing increased heights relative to the smaller parent also had higher growth rates in comparison with this parent.
+However, in relation to the mid-parent mean growth rates were mostly not significantly increased, except for one genotype.
+Branching in the F1 allohexaploids was within the range of the parental lines.

-Reproductive development

-Flowering time was highly variable among the nine heterozygous allohexaploid progeny lines.
+Flowering time was highly variable among the nine F1 allohexaploid genotypes.
 Nevertheless, 3/9 genotypes started flowering earlier than their parents (on average 3.5 days compared to the mid-parent mean) and 6/9 reached BBCH61 and full flower closer to the earlier parent (significantly earlier than slower parent).
 One genotype flowered earlier than both parents.
 These observations were largely consistent in BBCH scoring and imaging analyses.